flydog-sdr/docs/docs/en/guide/tools.md

     url="https://www.mozilla.org/"
     name="FireFox"
     :platforms="['linux','win','mac','android','ios']"
-    description="Mozilla Firefox, commonly known as Firefox, also commonly known as Firefox in Chinese, is a free and open source web browser developed by the Mozilla Foundation and its subsidiary Mozilla Corporation."
+    description="Mozilla Firefox, commonly known as Firefox, is a free and open source web browser developed by the Mozilla Foundation and its subsidiary Mozilla Corporation."
 />

 <Tool